 Sick and tired of the "doom-and-gloomers?"
 If investors were to implement a simple market-timing system, these Chicken Littles would go out of business in a flash.
 Read More

-Jim Fink is chief investment strategist for Jim Fink's Options for Income and Roadrunner Stocks.
+Jim Fink is chief investment strategist for Jim Fink's Options for Income and Velocity Trader.
 He has traded options for more than 20 years and generated personal profits of more than $5 million.
 Jim also serves as an investment analyst at Investing Daily’s flagship investing publication, Personal Finance.

 Hopelessly overeducated, Jim holds a bachelor's degree from Yale University, a master's degree from Harvard's Kennedy School of Government, a law degree from Columbia University, and an MBA from the University of Virginia's Darden School of Business.
 For good measure, he has been a member of the Illinois and D.C. bars and is a CFA charterholder.